hyphanet/fred/README.building.md

 You can run your version of Freenet by stopping your node, copying `dist/freenet.jar` into your Freenet folder and starting your node again.

 To override values of variables set in build.xml by putting them into the file override.properties in the format `variable = value`.
-To build Freenet without running the tests, use `ant -Dtests.skip=true`.
+To build Freenet without running the tests, use `ant -Dtest.skip=true`.

 If sufficient packages for the dependencies are not available, put these jars into the `lib/` directory: